-Project Firstline is a collaborative effort led by the U.S. Centers for Disease Control and Prevention (CDC) which brings together diverse health care and public health collaborators to provide infection control training to the more than 6 million health care professionals in the United States, as well as members of the public health workforce.
-The American Nurses Association is partnering with the CDC in this initiative.
+Project Firstline is a collaborative effort, led by the U.S. Centers for Disease Control and Prevention (CDC), to unite diverse health care and public health experts to provide IPC training to the nation’s health care workforce.
+ANA is partnering with the CDC on this initiative.

-Project Firstline aims to prepare frontline health care professionals and the public health workforce to protect themselves, their patients, and their communities from infectious disease threats, such as coronavirus disease 2019 (COVID-19).
-This stronger, better prepared workforce will also improve the prevention of health care-associated infections, including those caused by antibiotic-resistant pathogens.
+The goal is to prepare front-line health care and public health professionals to protect themselves, their patients, and their communities from infectious disease threats such as COVID-19.
+An educated workforce is a powerful weapon to prevent healthcare-associated infections (HAI), including those caused by antibiotic-resistant pathogens.

 As a nurse, having trustworthy, accurate information is vital during healthcare crises like COVID-19.
 These official CDC training materials are created by IPC experts for healthcare professionals.
 Learn PPE safety tips, infectious disease guidelines, how to speak to coworkers and patients about infection prevention, and more.
 Sign up today to learn how you can stop the spread.

 You are now leaving the American Nurses Foundation

 The American Nurses Foundation is a separate charitable organization under Section 501(c)(3) of the Internal Revenue Code.
 The Foundation does not engage in political campaign activities or communications.

 The Foundation expressly disclaims any political views or communications published on or accessible from this website.Continue Cancel